-I flew Turkish Airlines during for my trip to Madrid and Barcelona and on my leg back, I have an 8-hour layover in Istanbul, Turkey.
+I flew Turkish Airlines for my trip to Madrid and Barcelona and on my leg back, I had an 8-hour layover in Istanbul, Turkey.
 I was a bit nervous to leave the airport because of timing but I figured if I were conservative I could spend 4.5 hours and get back in time for my flight home.
-Lucky for me, the entire layover worked out perfectly!
+Lucky for me, the entire layover worked out with only a minor incident.
 My friend and I took the train directly from the airport to the Sultanahmet train stop next to the Hagia Sophia, Blue Mosque and the Dikilitaş Anıtları 2.

 We stopped into some shops and quickly realized that the hustle game is strong.
 One guy asked us to see his shop and we kept saying no and that we were on our way to the Grand Bazaar.
 Then he said, “It’s on the way, I’ll show you.”
 So we followed him into his shop inside a mall, down the stairs and into a rug store with three other men in the room greeting us.
 One of the men looked like the boss and got up from his sofa to take my hand, kiss it and ask me to sit.
 We continued to say that we didn’t want to buy anything, that we didn’t have enough money but he insisted that it was only 650 Turkish Lira ($186) and we kept trying to tell him we didn’t have money or space.
 We moved towards the door and he eventually conceded and let us go free.
 Phew.
 Dodged a bullet.